grayhemp/pgcookbook/README.md

 # PgCookbook - a PostgreSQL documentation project

-Instructions and notes might contain links to scripts and configuration files under the repository.
+The project is a constantly updating set of articles, scripts and configuration files to help maintain PostgreSQL.
+The articles and files might be modified as new versions of software or new ways of doing things appear.
+Stay tuned.

 ## Articles